Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 cray ims images update bbe0e9eb-fa8f-4896-9f54-95dbd26de9bb --metadata-operation remove --metadata-key sbps-project
 ```

-**Note #1:** Only run the `untag` command on images that are not currenty in use.
+**Note #1:** Only run the `untag` command on images that are not currently in use.
 Untagging images that are currently in use will
 stop the content projection by SBPS Marshal agent causing undesirable behavior on compute/UAN nodes using the content.

 **Note #2:** As mentioned in the `Image tagging` step, `rootfs` is tagged automatically by BOS, for untagging an image,